Judiks/VoiceShipControl/README.md

 1. Download the Voice Ship Control mod from current web site or .
 2. Place all files to single folder and call it VoiceShipControl.
 3. Run game.
-4. If LethalConfig not showing this mode in menu try to restart the game ^^

-## Note
+> [!NOTE]

-If you want make audio assets like in my app you can generate MP3 [here](https://www.101soundboards.com/boards/80040-jarvis-mcu-tts-computer-ai-voice#goog_rewarded) and compile it with unity to asset ♥
+> If you want make audio assets like in my app you can generate MP3 [here](https://www.101soundboards.com/boards/80040-jarvis-mcu-tts-computer-ai-voice#goog_rewarded) and compile it with unity to asset ♥

+## Min Problems

+1. Mod not working with r2modmanPlus [check here](https://github.com/ebkr/r2modmanPlus/wiki/Why-aren't-my-mods-working%3F)

 ## Support and Feedback